jiaxi0312/hello-word/README.md

 Append `~next` to the EasyLinks URL, like `https://easylinks-step-2020.uc.r.appspot.com/~next`.

 ## :four: People Search: `~who` ###
-If you want to search for a person in your school by using `~who`.
+`~who` will assist you search people in your school and email them.

 All matching people with their email address will be displayed, and you would have the option to email them.